TIPS ON MAKING HOTEL RESERVATIONS:

 SYDNEY AUSTRALIA - A PLACE DOWN UNDER

-In Sydney, Australia The Circular Quay is the landing site for the convict-laden vessels from Britain, which founded the penal colony in 1788.
+There is so much to do in Sydney, Australia.
+You can go to The Circular Quay which is the infamous landing site for the convict-laden vessels from Britain, which founded the penal colony in 1788.
 From the busy terminal, ferries come and go under the Sydney Harbour Bridge or around the Sydney Opera House.
 Grand plans to revamp the venerable Opera House are in the works, but new dining venues, such as the outdoor Opera Bar, are already breathing new life into the precinct.

 On the other side of Circular Quay, the Museum of Contemporary Art reopened in March after adding a new wing.
 The resulting streamlined spaces flanked by harbor-view windows host exhibitions by Australian notables (sculptor Stephen Birch, neon artist Peter Kennedy) as well as global art stars (Annie Leibovitz, Anish Kapoor).

 Behind the museum lies the Rocks, early Sydney’s center.
 “It was Sydney’s most cosmopolitan place in the 19th century, a working district which welcomed, and also at times abused, the ships and sailors of the world,” says Murray.
 Press gangs would kidnap hapless sailors along the Rocks’ cobbled alleys, where visitors on weekends now shop for boomerangs and other Australian-made products at the Rocks Markets and spice blends and hand-pressed olive oils at the new Fridays-only Foodies Market.
 So-called bond stores once stocked with brandy, tobacco, tea, and flour currently house art galleries, boutiques, restaurants, and watering holes such as the Argyle, the epicenter of nightlife in the Rocks, with its multiple bars and live music.